 This course deals with the advancements in technology and how law enforcement is using them.
-Students will learn technological areas including computer basics and information networks, wireless communications, the internet and open-source intelligence, and geographic information-such as cartography basics, automatic vehicle location, and Navstar / global positioning technology.
-A history of technology and its law enforcement applications will also be examined-as will the configuration of and technologies used within various law enforcement computer-aided communications dispatch centers.
-Computer and information systems available within individual law enforcement 5 t agencies is also studied.
+Students will learn technological areas including computer basics and information networks, wireless communications, the internet and open-source intelligence, and geographic information--such as cartography basics, automatic vehicle location, and Navstar / global positioning technology.
+A history of technology and its law enforcement applications will also be examined--as will the configuration of and technologies used within various law enforcement computer-aided communications dispatch centers.
+Computer and information systems available within individual law enforcement agencies, the external data systems available to most law enforcement agencies, and the ability for interoperability and information/ resource sharing between law enforcement agencies is also studied.